Wyo VB Lecture Notes

 the exe executable file.
 The two dots in the path of the file mean "go up one level" in the folder hierarchy.
 From the perspective of the exe file you must go up one level of folders to get

 to the point where you would then double-click the sounds folder and then find the actual sound file named buzzer.wav.
-As of VB 2008, the Debug folder is considered to be the base directory for a project
+The Debug folder is considered to be the base directory for a project

 since it contains the exe file.